Choosing a voice-over agency is no easy task.

-For instance, an agency that produces national commercials is going to have different expertise, requirements and timelines than an audiobook production house.
-Even within the audiobook world there are different niches – for example audio textbooks or romance box sets?
+For instance, an agency that produces national commercials will have different expertise, requirements and timelines than a specialist audiobook production house.
+There are various niches within the audiobook world, too—audio textbooks or romance box sets?

-You want an agency that partners best with your project, so you get what you need to create a lasting relationship, and can return with future projects, building value upon that foundation.
+You want an agency that best fits your project's needs, so you get a relationship and can return with future projects, building lasting value.

-At Voquent, we work hard to bridge the gap between customer, agency and voice over talent.
-We’re not a middle man that adds zero value to the process.
-Not only do we educate our customers and voices about the process about the to make sure everyone is on the same page.
-We keep misunderstandings to a minimum and ensure a project is delivered at the highest possible quality.
-Having said that, we are not necessarily the best choice of voice over agency for every customer but we are the agency that wants every customer to be educated about what’s involved to make an informed decision.
+At Voquent, we work hard to bridge the gap between customer, agency and voice-over talent.
+We're not a middle man adding zero value to the process.
+Not only do we educate our customers and voices about the process, to make sure everyone is on the same page.
+We ensure every audiovisual production is of the highest possible quality.

-Let’s run through 7 assumptions to avoid when choosing the right voice over agency for you if you're still undecided.
+Let's run through the seven assumptions to avoid when choosing the right voice-over agency for you if you're still undecided.

 1. “I have to record in my city to get it done properly.”